jmalczak/jmalczak.github.io.build/app/_posts/2015-01-06-using-t4-templates.md

 }
 {% endhighlight %}

-Having DbDictionaryHelper, we can finally create DbDictionary.tt template which just invoke functionality from helper class and iterate over the results to create code blocks:
+Having DbDictionaryHelper, we can finally create DbDictionary.tt template which just invoke the functionality from helper class and iterate over the results to create code blocks:

 {% highlight csharp %}
 <#@ template debug="true" hostspecific="true" language="C#" #>